se-sic/coronet/README.md

     * **Example**: The amount of `mail`-based directed edges in an author network for one mail thread with 100 authors is 5049.
     A value of 5000 for `skip.threshold` (as it is smaller than 5049) would lead to the omission of this mail thread from the network.
 - `unify.date.ranges`
-    * Cut the data sources to the largest start date and the smallest end date across all data sources
+    * Cut the data sources to the latest start date and the earliest end date across all data sources
-    * **Note**: This parameter does not affect the original data object, but rather creates a clone.
+    * **Note**: This parameter does not affect the original data object, but rather creates a clone inside a `NetworkBuilder` instance.
+See also Section [Cutting data to unified date ranges](#cutting-data-to-unified-date-ranges) for more information on this.
     * [`TRUE`, *`FALSE`*]

 The class `NetworkBuilder` holds an instance of the `NetworkConf` class, just pass the object as parameter to the constructor.